jotux/C_standards/readme.md

 Only one statement is allowed per line unless the statements are very closely related.
 This makes variables and code easier to find and document.

-Example 2.2a - unacceptable declaration of multiple variables on one line
+>Example 2.2a - unacceptable declaration of multiple variables on one line

     unsigned char a, b, c, d;

-Example 2.2b - acceptable declaration of multiple variables
+>Example 2.2b - acceptable declaration of multiple variables

-unsigned char a = 0;unsigned char b = 0;unsigned char c = 0;unsigned char d =
+    unsigned char a = 0;

+    unsigned char b = 0;

+    unsigned char c = 0;

-0;
+    unsigned char d = 0;

 #### 2.3 Parenthesis, Argument, and Operator spacing